 Friday’s broadcast led Tunisian police on Sunday to disperse a mob of angry conservative Salafists who were prepared to attack offices of the Nessma station for showing the movie.
 A crowd of 200 Muslims was dispersed before reaching the TV building.

 Beauty and the Beast changed the way people looked at animated films.
 The success of this film lead to the creation of the Best Animated Feature Academy Award.
 It was first given out at the 74th Academy Awards, held on March 24, 2002.
-Best Animated Feature nominations and winners are voted on by the full members […]
+Best Animated Feature nominations and winners are voted on by the full […]

 In an international work of collaboration, producers Salma Hayek, Clark Peterson and Ron Senkowski are being pre-production on an animated screen adaption of Khalil Gibran’s “The Prophet.”
 Easily the poet’s most famous work, each of the chapters in the work will be directed by a different, respected animation director from around the world.